Macefen

-Macefen is a former civil parish in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
-Its area is now part of the civil parishes of Tushingham-cum-Grindley, Macefen and Bradley and No Man's Heath and District.
+Macefen is a former civil parish, now in the parishes of Tushingham-cum-Grindley, Macefen and Bradley and No Man's Heath and District, in the unitary authority area of Cheshire West and Chester and the ceremonial county of Cheshire, England.
 Macefen lies 2 mi east of the village of Malpas and 5 mi north west of Whitchurch, Salop.
 Part of the village of No Man's Heath was within the northern boundary of Macefen.
 Its name is thought to possibly be an anglicisation of an older Welsh placename Maes-y-ffin, "the open field (maes) at the boundary (ffin)".
+In 2001 the parish had a population of 81.